ElectricToy/ld31/docs/Protect Your Family.md

 # Tasks

+Fix scaling problem

+    Desired behavior:
+        When stage aspect is < desired, we scale up stage height while keeping width constant. (the current behavior) When it is > desired (window too wide) we scale down stage width while keeping height constant.
+        If stage aspect is 0, we do the current behavior, for legacy.

+Post Mortem

+Add embedded version.
+This almost works, but keyboard doesn't.
+DEBUG preventDefault() in an iFrame.

+Port to iOS

+Fork "original" web version.
+Upload Windows version
+Maybe Android version
+Fix scaling problem
+Play LD games

+Humans shouldn't wander over other humans, or items if they can help it.

+Reduce the initial number of at-home items to make a more adaptive situation.

+Distribute X number of items randomly in suitable tiles, rather than asking each tile, to keep things more consistent.

 BUG: Turrets should stop working after game over.
 (Else they kill the last human's attacker and you have a live human after the end.)

 Make "raked" map area more useful -- good for treasure, e.g.